 Jim received his J.D. from The Ohio State University College of Law, where he was chosen as a member of the Journal of Alternative Dispute Resolution based on his article submission as a second year law student.
 Jim earned his Bachelor of Science in Electrical Engineering from Purdue University where he graduated with honors as a member of Eta Kappa Nu, the international electrical and computer engineering honor society of IEEE.
 Jim is admitted to practice before the United States Patent and Trademark Office.
 Prior to joining Standley Law Group, Jim worked for General Research Corporation as an engineering associate working with military implementation projects including military cockpit flat-panel display technology.

-Jim was named an Ohio “Super Lawyer” in the area of intellectual property in 2019, 2020, an award given to no more than 5% of eligible attorneys.
+Jim was named an Ohio “Super Lawyer” in the area of intellectual property in 2019, 2020, and 2021, an award given to no more than 5% of eligible attorneys.